Become a vendor

 - ODA Food Safety at Farmers Markets, Information and Guidelines

 - Where to get your questions answered by an ODA Food Safety specialist

-- ODA Food Processing License
+- ODA Licensing for Food Processing (Food Makers)

 - Multnomah County Health Dept Temporary Restaurant License

 - How to sell from a temporary restaurant booth (video)

 - How to find and rent a commercial kitchen (video)

 - Kitchencommons.net (list of commercial kitchens for rent in Portland)

 - Micro Mercantes Resources and Checklist for Food Start-Ups